Is Motorcycle Coolant the Same as Car Coolant?

 According to industry experts, both coolants have different ingredients making it unsafe to mix them.
 Using mixed coolants in your motorbike can also make the motorbike engine malfunction.

-Even if you’re changing motorbike coolant with another brand, you should ensure your motorbike doesn’t contain traces of old coolant as mixing them together may cause technical problems.
+Even if you’re changing your motorbike coolant with another brand, you should ensure your motorbike doesn’t contain traces of old coolant as mixing them together may cause technical problems.

 And that’s why experts always recommend sticking one type of motorbike coolant for a lifetime and never mixing two types of coolants together.